 There are several elements of the game that make it interesting: the interaction of the different terrains and regions - players have limited scope to move units, just to add another factor.
-As you'd expect, units have different attack and
+As you'd expect, units have different attack and to one of the major Mediterranean powers and is working to gain this nation dominance over the ports around the sea.
+One entertaining aspect of the game is that if you can guess a player's allegiance, you can blackmail them.

 Straying into Hall 8 we found Turkish publisher Lunatic Board Games with Parley.
 This is a game of 16th century pirates in the Mediterranean.
 Or should that be privateers?
-Secretly, each player has allegiance Crushed under the ice it died.
-That nature saw the off And now they have a cough.
-Achoo, Achoo, Achoo
+Secretly, each player has allegiance